 At its core, Project T-Dot is built around black-and-white documentary photography, complemented by long-form interviews, filmmaking, and writing.

-Production Manager, First Assistant Director: John Adams Also Known As Bronski, Director of Artist Marketing: Carey Riley, Music Industry Consultant, Artist Manager, Producer, Entrepreneur: David Cox Also Known As Click, Location: Bastid’s BBQ, The Bentway, Toronto, Ontario, Canada, Year: 2024, Photographer: Ajani Charles
+Production Manager, First Assistant Director: John Adams, also known as Bronski, Director of Artist Marketing: Carey Riley, Music Industry Consultant, Artist Manager, Producer, Entrepreneur: David Cox, also known as Click, Location: Bastid’s BBQ, The Bentway, Toronto, Ontario, Canada, Year: 2024, Photographer: Ajani Charles

 The archive remains intentionally partial and iterative, prioritizing accountability and dialogue over claims of total authority.